Whistl

 The Whistl Group is a UK-based logistics and delivery management specialist headquartered in Marlow, Buckinghamshire, England.
 Its businesses provide domestic and international mail and parcel delivery management, unaddressed leaflet advertising, product sampling, eCommerce fulfilment, and contact centre services.
-The company is the largest downstream access provider in the UK postal market, processing over 50% of bulk business mail.

 Overall, Whistl handles more than 3.6 billion mail and parcel items annually and has over 1 million square feet of fulfilment warehouse space across the United Kingdom.

+In 2026, Whistl began operating from a warehouse at Astley Business Park, a development that had attracted significant local opposition before and after construction.
+Residents raised concerns about noise, traffic, lighting, flooding and the proximity of the warehouses to nearby homes.
+An independent audit commissioned by Wigan Council concluded that local residents had "no meaningful opportunity" to engage before the planning application was submitted, although it found the planning approval process itself had been lawful.
+Whistl stated that it had been working with residents and monitoring noise to mitigate the impact of its operations.

 Whistl is a competitor and partner to other businesses involved in mail and parcel distribution, such as Royal Mail, UK Mail, DHL, Evri, Parcelforce, UPS and Yodel.

 The company was a wholly owned subsidiary of the Dutch delivery company PostNL until October 2015, when a management buyout was completed.
 PostNL remained a minority shareholder.

 History

 Origins and entry into the postal market

 Whistl's origins date back to 1958, when the company was as a direct marketing business, Circular Distributors Limited (CD).

-Over 40 years later Circular Distributors Limited and its sister company at the time, Lifecycle Marketing, were acquired by the Dutch Post Office back in 2001.
+Over 40 years later, in 2001, Circular Distributors Limited and its sister company at the time, Lifecycle Marketing, were acquired by the Dutch Post Office.

 Renamed as TNT Post, the company was originally a subsidiary of the TNT Group.
 In May 2011, the group split to form TNT Express and PostNL.
 TNT Post UK became a subsidiary of PostNL, and an agreement was reached with TNT Express to continue using the TNT name until the end of 2014.

 Following market deregulation, TNT Post UK entered the final-mile postal delivery market, challenging a monopoly that had existed for over 500 years.

 Its end-to-end letters service began delivering in West London in April 2012, later rolling out to Manchester and Liverpool.

 During this period the company rebranded as Whistl in September 2014.

 In May 2015, Whistl announced that it would suspend end-to-end postal deliveries in London, Liverpool, and Manchester after the private equity investor LDC, a division of Lloyds Bank, decided not to fund further expansion citing "ongoing changes in UK postal market dynamics and the complexity of the regulatory landscape".

 Whistl confirmed on 10 June 2015 that the service would formally end, with 1,800 jobs at risk of redundancy.

 The company concentrated on processing and sorting mail and parcels, and reverted to using Royal Mail's "final mile" delivery service rather than its own.
 In October 2015, Whistl's management completed a buyout of the company from PostNL, although PostNL retained a 17.5% holding.